Positive Markov processes in Laplace duality: Introduction

+$\YY$ being the generator (here, a first-order differential operator) associated to the deterministic process $Y$ with drift (as a function of position) $-\Psi$.
 If a process $X$ admits a Laplace dual $Y$ that is non-deterministic, then the branching property no longer holds, and new dynamics -- characterized by different generators $\mathcal{X}$ and $\mathcal{Y}$ -- emerge.
 Examples of such processes, which generalize CB processes to incorporate phenomena such as competition or collisions have appeared in various contexts throughout the literature.
 We refer to Alkemper and Hutzenthaler \cite{zbMATH05212987}, Hermann and Pfaffelhuber \cite{zbMATH07188057}, Horridge and Tribe \cite{zbMATH02119574}, Hutzenthaler and Wakolbinger \cite{MR2308333}, Foucart \cite{MR3940763, foucart2021local}, Foucart and Vidmar \cite{foucartvidmar}, Greven et al. \cite{greven2015multitypespatialbranchingmodels}.
-We will also see that Laplace duality extends to other generalizations explored in the literature, such as models incorporating immigration dynamics or random environments.

-This paper has three principle objectives. \begin{enumerate}[(i)] \item To delineate precisely the notion of Laplace duality and to consider the structural properties of processes in such duality, in particular the existence of Laplace duals. \item To study the relationship between \eqref{intro:ld} and \eqref{intro:gen} and to find a wide explicit class of operators -- candidates for generators of positive Markov processes -- satisfying \eqref{intro:gen}. \item To establish a complex of conditions ensuring that \eqref{intro:gen} can be ``integrated'' into \eqref{intro:ld} and to apply it to a bunch of new examples. \end{enumerate} As the reader will see, our exposition of \ref{(i)intro} can be considered quite definitive, making no sacrifices on generality.
-For \ref{(ii)intro}-\ref{(iii)intro} we shall be less exhaustive, focusing predominantly (though not exclusively) on processes for which $\infty$ is absorbing and, more often than not, for which there is some continuity at $0$.
+Further instances of Laplace dualities, for multivariate processes, appear (though not by name) e.g. in Watanabe \cite[Theorem~1]{watanabe-bivariate} for bivariate branching processes and in \cite[Definition~2.1]{duffie-etal} for affine processes, but we shall study here only the univariate setting.
+This paper has three principal objectives. \begin{enumerate}[(i)] \item To delineate precisely the notion of Laplace duality \eqref{intro:ld} and to consider the structural properties of processes in such duality, in particular the existence of Laplace duals and the role of the boundary behavior. \item To study the implications of \eqref{intro:ld} for \eqref{intro:gen} and to find a wide explicit class of operators -- candidates for generators of positive Markov processes -- satisfying~\eqref{intro:gen}. \item To establish a complex of conditions ensuring that \eqref{intro:gen} can be ``integrated'' into \eqref{intro:ld} and to apply this to a range of new examples. \end{enumerate} Our exposition of \ref{(i)intro} can be considered quite definitive, making no sacrifices on generality.
+For \ref{(ii)intro}-\ref{(iii)intro} we shall be less exhaustive, focusing predominantly, but not exclusively, on processes for which $\infty$ is absorbing and, more often than not, for which there is some continuity at $0$.